 - You’ll need to protect around the stove with a flame retardant mat in case hot embers escape.
 Many manufacturers recommend rolling back the tent’s groundsheet and placing the stove directly on the ground.

-- You’ll need to keep combustible items away from the stove as they do get very hot.
+- You’ll need to keep combustible items away from the stove as they get very hot.

-- You’ll need to keep at hand a way of extinguishing any fire.
+- You’ll need to keep a way of extinguishing any fire at hand.

-In addition to fire, you’ll want to make sure any little hands are kept well away from the hot stove surface.
+In addition to fire, you’ll want to ensure that little hands are kept well away from the hot stove surface.

 The dangers of Carbon Monoxide when using a tent stove

 - Don’t leave your stove on through the night.
-I know of some campers that do without any issues, but I’m not taking any chances with my family and advise you don’t too.
+I know some campers that do without any issues, but I’m not taking any chances with my family and advise you not to.

-If you do want to leave your stove on through the night, you’ll need someone to stay up on fire watch to man the stove and make sure there’s still adequate ventilation.
+If you want to leave your stove on through the night, you’ll need someone to stay up on fire watch to man the stove and ensure adequate ventilation.

-So with all the precautions, why would you want to put a stove in your tent?
+Why would you want to put a stove in your tent, given all the dangers?

 Warmth.
 Cosiness.
 Ability to cook.

-The stove can generate a lot more heat than a little electric fan heater or oil-filled radiator.
+The stove can generate much more heat than a little electric fan heater or oil-filled radiator.